wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

     *   (b) may be given by post, delivery, or electronic communication; and

-    *   (c) must be sent to the member's last known address in New Zealand.
+    *   (c) must be given or sent to each member's current postal or electronic address.

     (5) An irregularity in a notice of a meeting is waived if all members entitled to receive the notice either---